PhilPost Postal ID

 The Postal ID (PID) is an identity card issued by the state-owned Philippine Postal Corporation.
 It is a valid identification document for use by Filipino citizens in availing themselves of various government services and transactions as well as in banking and other financial institutions.
 It was originally used by postal carriers as a means of verifying the identity of a recipient of a mail or parcel.

 The current edition of the card, which was introduced in 2015, contains the holder's biometrics data that also serve as a security feature against identity theft.

 PHLPost suspended the acceptance of rush and regular postal ID applications on March 10, 2023 due to technical issues.
 It was resumed more than a year later on October 15, 2024.

-The PhilPost's Postal ID was previously made of paper protected only by laminated plastic.
-PhilPost introduced Postal IDs made of polyvinyl chloride (PVC) plastic in November 2014.
+The PHLPost's Postal ID was previously made of paper protected only by laminated plastic.
+PHLPost introduced Postal IDs made of polyvinyl chloride (PVC) plastic in November 2014.

 In 2024, PHLPost launched a globally recognized official government-issued functional card ID.
-Its features include the owner's name, address, birthday, signature, the seven-digit alphaneumeric zip code and QR code.
+Its features include the owner's name, address, birthday, signature, the seven-digit alphanumeric zip code and QR code.
 It is valid for 3 years with address verification system.

 Physical appearance

-The identity card bares the following information about the holder:
+The identity card bears the following information about the holder: